PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

 -   *'interface_name'* - The *Load Name* used to identify the form load in the *Form Load Designer*.
--   *'msgfile'* - The file in which error messages will be recorded.
+-   *'' | 'msgfile'* - The file in which error messages will be recorded.
     This can later be used to display the resulting message to the user (e.g., \"5 out of 6 records were loaded.\").
+This is mostly relevant when you are planning to show the message to the user; if you do not, it is better to leave it as an empty string ''.
 -   '-L', *'link_file'* - Use this option when you want the **INTERFACE** program to refer to a linked file of the load table.
     '-L' tells the load program to use a linked file, and